 From the La Madre Mountain Summit one can see the entire Las Vegas Valley to the East and beyond to Frenchman Mountain and Lake Mead.
-To the South one can see Brown Stone Basin, Calico Basin, Damsel Peak, Red Rock Canyon, Turtlehead Peak, the Rainbow Mountains all the way to Potasi Mountain, the Wilson Ridge system which is the East side of Lovell Canyon, the West side of Lovell Canyon with its upper ridge leading to Griffith Peak summit.
+To the South one can see Brown Stone Basin, Calico Basin, Damsel Peak, Red Rock Canyon National Conservation Area, Turtlehead Peak, the Rainbow Mountains all the way to Potasi Mountain, the Wilson Ridge system which is the East side of Lovell Canyon, the West side of Lovell Canyon with its upper ridge leading to Griffith Peak summit.
 To the right of Griffith Peak there is the entire Mt.
 Charleston Wilderness including Harris Mountain, Griffith Peak, Charleston Peak, Lee Peak, Mummy Mountain, Fletcher Peak and the Mt.
 Charleston Observatory.
 More to the North on can see the I-95 Corridor and the desert areas heading toward Reno.
 To the Northeast one can see the Sheep Range, Fossil Ridge and Gass Peak.
 Immediately below and to the South is the entire El Padre Mountain summit and stretching out to the right the Keystone Thrust ridge system.

 Since the High Elevation Perspective page gives the route up to the point just below the Devil’s Slide, this adventure story will begin at that point.
 However, a few quick refinements on the lower route: Once you’ve attained the turn-around at the summit of the 4WD road, descend into the canyon to the East, at the bottom of the canyon jog right about 20ft then take a left to rise to the ridge at the opposite side of the canyon.
 Weave around the bushes–there is ample rock footing on this gentle avalanche slope.
 Once you have achieved the summit of the ridge take a right.
 Within about 1/8th mile the ridge will circle around to the left and continue up for a couple miles.
 During this time weave around from the right to the left side of the ridge and back in order to pick out the best route along the top of the ridge.